 The meeting was most productive, and plans were discussed to ensure that any future unauthorised incursions are dealt with as quickly as possible.

-Earlier this year, Michael discussed this issue again with the Chief Constable of Surrey Police, and wrote to the Home Secretary, the Rt Hon Priti Patel MP, to highlight the difficulties in dealing with incursions swiftly.
+In early 2020, Michael discussed this issue again with the Chief Constable of Surrey Police, and wrote to the Home Secretary, the Rt Hon Priti Patel MP, to highlight the difficulties in dealing with incursions swiftly.

 The Government has recently consulted on measures to criminalise the act of trespassing when setting up an unauthorised encampment.
 The Consultation closed on 4 March 2020.
 The Home Secretary wrote to Michael on 1 April 2020 to confirm that the submissions are currently being reviewed and a response will be issued in due course.
 A copy of that letter is attached below.